wfmackey/absmapsdata/README.md

 ## Comments/complaints/requests/THOUGHTS

-Fair enough!
+Fair enough\!
 The best avenue is via a Github issue at [wfmackey/absmapsdata](https://github.com/wfmackey/absmapsdata).
 This is also the best place to request data that isn’t yet available in the package.